boblail/boblail.github.io/books.markdown

 [**Implementing Lean Software Development** (Poppendieck)](https://www.amazon.com/Implementing-Lean-Software-Development-Concept/dp/0321437381)
 {: class="book-name"}

-My favorite of the Poppendiecks' books on Lean Software Development.
+Of the Poppendiecks' books on Lean Software Development, this was the most tactical and wide-ranging.
+The chapter on Wastes flipped my thinking from _optimizing_ a team's process to eliminating parts of it altogether.
+When I did the Value Stream Map for one process, the parts that needed to change were suddenly clear.
+I learned to see _pull scheduling_ everywhere from this book.
 <br><small>Read in 2014</small>
 {: class="book-notes"}